 Relevant Extract from: ID Action for BCP Council with updates RAG and timescales Code Statutory Guidance on O&S (ID 1-53) (Latest updates December 2023 in blue text) Chief Executive's Assurance Review (ID 54-58) DLUHC Assurance Review (ID 59 - 64) particular role in ensuring that timely, relevant and high-quality advice is provided to scrutiny.
 Communicating scrutiny's role and purpose to the wider authority The scrutiny function can often lack support and recognition within 13 Officer refresher training to be provided to include - Winter OT1 an authority because there is a lack of awareness among both The identity of those providing officer support to O&S. 2023 members and officers about the specific role it plays, which Planned for Summer / Autumn 2024. individuals are involved and its relevance to the authority's wider work.
 Authorities should, therefore, take steps to ensure all members and officers are made aware of the role the scrutiny committee plays in the organisation, its value and the outcomes it can deliver, the powers it has, its membership and, if appropriate, the identity of those providing officer support.
-Maintaining the interest of full Council in the work of the scrutiny committee Part of communicating scrutiny's role and purpose to the wider 14a Report annually to Council on the work of scrutiny, and Complete, AR1 authority should happen through the formal, public role of full progress on actions to improve scrutiny. repeat Council - particularly given that scrutiny will undertake valuable Annual report to be received by committees in Sep/ Oct 2024 annually. work to highlight challenging issues that an authority will be facing (delayed owing to pre-election period). and subjects that will be a focus of full Council's work.
+Maintaining the interest of full Council in the work of the scrutiny committee 0 1 1 4.5.4 Part of communicating scrutiny's role and purpose to the wider 14a Report annually to Council on the work of scrutiny, and Complete, AR1 authority should happen through the formal, public role of full progress on actions to improve scrutiny. repeat Council - particularly given that scrutiny will undertake valuable Annual report to be received by committees in Sep/ Oct 2024 annually. work to highlight challenging issues that an authority will be facing (delayed owing to pre-election period). and subjects that will be a focus of full Council's work.
 Authorities should therefore take steps to ensure full Council is informed of the work the scrutiny committee is doing.
-4.41 0 1 1 NAT4 One way in which this can be done is by reports and 14b New Councillor and refresher training to be provided to include Complete.
-MT1 recommendations being submitted to full Council rather than solely The engrapsiste value for recommendations to full Council or Monitor the need for to the executive.
-Scrutiny should decide when it would be The appropriate route for recommendations to full Council or appropriate to submit reports for wider debate in this way, taking Cabinet refresher into account the relevance of reports to full Council business, as well as full Council's capacity to consider and respond in a timely 110 Consideration he given to any amandments required to training.
-CD4 manner.
-Such reports would supplement the annual report to full 14c Consideration be given to any amendments required to Spring 2024 CR1 Council on scrutiny's activities and raise awareness of ongoing constitution to clarify reporting routes from O&S - referral to work.
-Constitution Review Working Group for consideration.
-Package of work to review constitution to strengthen areas WOIN. around O&S has not yet started and will be progressed as resources allow. resources allow.
+1.45 Now Councillor and refreshor training to be provided to include Complete MT1 One way in which this can be done is by reports and 14b New Councillor and refresher training to be provided to include Complete.
+Monitor the IVI I 1 recommendations being submitted to full Council rather than solely to the executive.
+Scrutiny should decide when it would be The appropriate route for recommendations to full Council or need for 1 appropriate to submit reports for wider debate in this way, taking into account the relevance of reports to full Council business, as Cabinet refresher training. well as full Council's capacity to consider and respond in a timely 140 Consideration he given to any amendments required to CR1 manner.
+Such reports would supplement the annual report to full 14c Consideration be given to any amendments required to constitution to clarify reporting routes from O&S - referral to Spring 2024 CKI Council on scrutiny's activities and raise awareness of ongoing Constitution to clarify reporting routes from O&S - relevant to work.
+Package of work to review constitution to strengthen areas work. around O&S has not yet started and will be progressed as resources allow. resources anow.